TwilioDevEd/sdk-starter-node/README.md

 | Config Value  | Description |
 | :-------------  |:------------- |
-Service Instance SID | Like a database for your Sync data - generate one with the curl command below.
+Sync Service Instance SID | Like a database for your Sync data - generate one with the curl command below.
-Account SID | Your primary Twilio account identifier - find this [in the console here](https://www.twilio.com/console).
-API Key | Used to authenticate - [Use the IP Messaging dev tools to generate one here](https://www.twilio.com/console/ip-messaging/dev-tools/api-keys).
-API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/console/ip-messaging/dev-tools/api-keys).

 #### Temporary: Generating a Sync Service Instance